 [Laughs again] Sometimes yes … Which hotel is this?
 What’s my room number?

 The most beautiful place you’ve ever visited?
+And where do you like to go diving?

 I love Monte Carlo.
 They know me there.
 I’m friends with Prince Albert.
 I can’t think of the name of it but there was a restaurant in Monte Carlo, kinda greens and trees as you walk in, and it was just very opulent, very cozy.
 I can’t remember the name of it!
 Some people have a great memory for a specific names and places…